 Post from 20.12.2018

 Our fifth newsletter is ready.
-The emails are sent, in paper form it will follow shortly.
+The emails are sent and it will follow in paper form shortly.
 If you would like to have it, we kindly ask you to subscribe here.
 Thank you!

 Post from 03.11.2018; by Werner

-A patient is noticed by unusual behavior in the waiting area of the eye clinic.
+A patient is noticed by unusual behavior in the waiting room of the eye clinic.
 The nurses ask me to prefer the patient.
 That makes sense to us all.
 The patient comes with her son from the region of Puno at about 4,000 meters above sea level.
 It is a journey of 1.5 days.
 Her situation is not easy, you can tell immediately.
-Her husband shaved the hair of the impoverished patient two weeks ago and then left her.
+Her husband shaved impoverished patient´s hair two weeks ago and then left her.
 She looks a bit confused and asks for help because of her eyes.
 Both eyes suffer from severe inflammation of the white eye skin.
 The result is a progressive disappearance of the white eye skin, a bilateral opacification of the cornea, accompanied by a cataract.
 She recognizes only hand movements.

 In addition, I explain to her and her son, Romans 10: 9-10, the importance of Jesus' confession as the Savior to attain eternal life.
 In the aftermath of the passing of life to God, the Holy Spirit would enter into their space, speak directly to her, and help her turn things around.